common name: wheel bug

 - patulus (Walker)

 The wheel bug occurs throughout Florida.
-It has been reported from Rhode Island westward through Iowa and Nebraska to California, and southward to Texas and Florida.
+It has been reported from Rhode Island west to California, and south to Texas and Florida.
 Blatchley (1926) included Mexico and Guatemala in its range.
 Wygodzinsky (1949) recognized four species of Arilus in this New World genus, but only cristatus occurs in the United States.

 Adult: The wheel bug adult usually measures from 1 to 1.25 inches long.
-This assassin bug is a dark robust, grotesque creature having long legs and antennae, stout beak, large eyes on a slim head, and a prominent thoracic, semicircular crest suggesting a cogwheel or chicken's comb.
+This assassin bug is a dark, robust, grotesque creature with long legs and antennae, a stout beak, large eyes on a slim head, and a prominent thoracic, semicircular crest that resembles a cogwheel or chicken's comb.
 This is the only insect species in the United States with such a crest.
 The number of teeth (tubercles) in the crest varies from eight to 12.
-Females are longer and wider than males, with the abdominal margins being more widely exposed in the females.
-A very fine yellowish pubescence is present over most of the body, except the elytral membrane which produces bronze-colored reflections.
-The overall color is mostly dark brown.
+Females are larger than males, with the abdominal margins being more widely exposed in the females.
+A very fine yellowish pubescence is present over most of the body, except the hemelytral membrane which is iridescent bronze.
+The overall color is dark brown.
 Variable amounts of tiny white patches or granules are scattered throughout the pubescence.

 Figure 2.
 Adult wheel bugs, Arilus cristatus (Linnaeus).
 Photograph by Lyle J. Buss, University of Florida.

-Figure 3.
+Figure 4.
 Close-up of head, pronotum and "wheel" of the wheel bug, Arilus cristatus (Linnaeus).
-Photograph by Division of Plant Industry.
+Photograph by Donald W. Hall, University of Florida.

-Nymph: Nymphs have been described in detail by Readio (1927).
+Nymphs: Nymphs have been described in detail by Readio (1927).
 Smaller nymphs are bright red with black marks.
-The last instar nymph is darker.
-The "wheel" or crest is lacking on nymphs.
+The last instar nymphs are darker.
+Nymphs lack the "wheel" or crest.
 To determine if a nymph is Arilus, consult Fracker and Usinger (1949).

-Eggs: Eggs resemble miniature brown bottles with fancy white stoppers.
+Eggs: Eggs resemble miniature brown bottles with white stoppers.
 They are 3.7 mm long and are laid on end, side by side, in a compact hexagonal cluster of 42 to 182 eggs.
 The cluster is glued together and covered by gummy cement that may protect the eggs from foul weather, parasites, and predators.
-Egg clusters most often are found within 4 feet of the ground attached to tree trunks and limbs, shrubs, and miscellaneous objects.
+Egg clusters are typically found at a height of 4 feet or below on tree trunks and limbs, shrubs, and miscellaneous objects.

 The wheel bug has one generation a year and overwinters in the egg stage.
 In Florida some adults live into the winter months, particularly in the central and southern portions of the state.
 Of approximately 60 Florida wheel bug records available to the author, nymphs were recorded from 22 April to 15 June, with most occurring in May.
 The limitation of nymphal records to springtime is good evidence for only one generation a year.
 It seems likely that nymphs are present in March, but have not been recognized and reported until they are much larger in late April.
-According to Todd (1937), it takes about three months developmental time from hatching of egg to adult (at Clemson, SC).
+According to Todd (1937), development from egg to adult takes about three months (at Clemson, SC).
 This developmental time would account for new generation adults not being reported in Florida until late May, assuming hatching occurred approximately the first of March.
 Based on available records, June and July are the peak months for reports of adults in Florida.
 Reports drop off beginning in August, with very few in September and October, then increase again in November, with records throughout the peninsula.
-This suggests some aestivation during late summer and early fall.
+This suggests some aestivation (dormancy due to hot or dry conditions) during late summer and early fall.
 These late fall adults are mostly gravid females.

 A wheel bug caught at Gainesville during December 1973 and brought into the lab, laid eggs shortly thereafter (R.I.
 Sailer, personal communication).
-The warmer climate of the South results in lingering of some adults into late fall and winter, with some late oviposition, and in earlier egg hatching next spring.
 Todd (1937) measured the developmental time for nymphs in outdoor cages at Clemson, SC.
 Average time for each of the five nymphal instars was listed as follows: I-21 days, II-14 days, III-15 days, IV-17 days, and V-32 days, totaling 99 days.
 Moul (1945) reported some life history information of the wheel bug at York County, PA, and provided a detailed list of prey.
 Stehr and Farrell (1936) reported that a caged, late-instar wheel bug nymph consumed 69 adults and 22 large larvae of the Mexican bean beetle, Epilachna varivestis Mulsant, in 28 days.
 Some of the favored habitats of wheel bugs include cotton, goldenrod, sunflower, and other flowers, trunks of locust trees, citrus and pecan groves, and miscellaneous forest, shade, and fruit trees.

 Sounds: The wheel bug and most other reduviids produce "chirping" sounds by rubbing the tip of the rostrum back and forth over transverse ridges on a longitudinal groove on the prosternum.
 Moore (1961) concluded that more evidence is necessary to establish the functions of these sounds.